 “It took much longer to gain traction than I anticipated,” said Antonella Pisani, CEO and founder of Official Coupon Code.
 “With years of experience, I know the things that need to get done, but didn’t realize just how expensive and time consuming it would be to bring it all to life.”

 An oft-cited quote is that 90% of enterprises fail in their first year, but James Lloyd-Townshend, CEO of Washington Frank International, advises that “growth doesn’t tend to happen in a straight line.”

 “It has its peaks and troughs – so don’t feel disheartened when things don’t quite go to plan.
 And when they do, enjoy it.”

 Myth 2: Freedom!

-In truth, many people find themselves working more than ever, particularly in the first few years.
+In truth, many people in a startup find themselves working more than ever, particularly in the first few years.
 The only flexibility you have is deciding where and when to work

 Ed Berde, the CEO of Responsive Health, says that despite the heavy workload it is worth it.
 “While startups pull way more time than a normal job, it doesn’t seem like work because you’re building your vision.
 It’s like raising kids.
 We knew it was going to be a lot of work, but ultimately you can drive the model of how you work and how you’re involved.”